serverstf/python-valve/docs/index.rst

-Although Python libraries *do* already exist for many aspects which python-valve aims to cover, many of them are aging and no long maintained. python-valve hopes to change that and provide an all-in-one library for interfacing with Valve products and services that is well tested, well documented and actively maintained.
+Although Python libraries *do* already exist for many aspects which python-valve aims to cover, many of them are ageing and no long maintained. python-valve hopes to change that and provide an all-in-one library for interfacing with Valve products and services that is well tested, well documented and actively maintained.

-python-valve's functional test suite for its A2S implentation is actively ran against thousands of servers to ensure that if any subtle changes are made by Valve that break things they can be quickly picked up and fixed.
+python-valve's functional test suite for its A2S implementation is actively ran against thousands of servers to ensure that if any subtle changes are made by Valve that break things they can be quickly picked up and fixed.

 License
 =======
-Copyright (c) 2013-2014 Oliver Ainsworth
+Copyright (c) 2013-2017 Oliver Ainsworth

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal